spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/01-build-kairos-os.md

 Edge supports the ability for you to specify a custom Operating System (OS) for your Edge host runtime.
 Building a system using your custom OS requires creating a [Kairos-base](https://kairos.io/) image with your custom OS.
 The Palette feature, [Bring Your Own OS (BYOOS)](/integrations/byoos) allows you to use a custom OS in a cluster profile.

-As an example, the following steps will guide you through the procedure to build a Kairos-based Red Hat Enterprise Linux (RHEL) image.
+As an example, the following steps will guide you on how to build a Kairos-based Red Hat Enterprise Linux (RHEL) image.
 Use the same steps for any other operating system.

 <br />